m053m716/Handoff_MCP/README.md

 The viewer binds `127.0.0.1` only, with a **Copy** button per item (paste-ready text for an agent) and buttons to mark items done / resolved.
 There is no auth and no remote access by design — it is a local convenience window, not a service.

+**Running one viewer per repo.** Each `handoff-mcp gui` binds its own port and shows one project.
+Ports never overlap:

+- Without `--port`, a busy default port (8765) automatically advances to the next free port, and the chosen port is printed.
+So you can open a viewer in several repos at once and each gets a distinct port — no collision, no wrong-project page.
+- With an explicit `--port`, a busy port fails with a clear message instead of moving (so the port keeps matching any URL wired to it, e.g. a VS Code task).
+Pick another port and retry.

+The viewer never shares a port with an already-running viewer: `SO_REUSEADDR` shadow-binding (which on Windows would let a second viewer silently attach to a port another repo's viewer already holds, then serve that other repo's items) is disabled.

 **Scope.** The viewer shows one project's items.
 It resolves that project the same way the server does, and in the same order:

 1. `HANDOFF_MCP_PROJECT_ROOT` / `HANDOFF_MCP_PROJECT_KEY` in the process environment, if set.